reststate/reststate-mobx/docs/Reading Data.md

 # Reading Data

-Working with JSON API data is split into two parts:
+Working with JSON:API data is split into two parts:

 - **load methods** are used to asynchronously request data from the server or update data on the server, storing the results into the store's state.
 - **observable methods** are used to synchronously access data from the module's state.
 These should be used in rendering out contents to React, for example.
 Because they are observable, React will rerender when they are changed.